CRM user license costs are only part of the initial cost of a CRM system. Another cost is CRM professional services.

-Some companies make the decision to self-implement their CRM system.
+Some companies decide to self-implement their CRM system.
 This is usually because there are people in-house who provide a combination of CRM-related business analysis experience and the right level of technical aptitude to manage tasks ranging from system configuration to data migration.

-In fact, there is a very large range in what organizations pay for CRM professional services.
-Some companies use CRM with only some minor changes to the systems’ out of the box configuration.
 Other companies consolidate functionality from multiple legacy database systems into their CRM system and develop custom integrations.
-These companies can end up spending well into five figures over the course of time.
+These companies can end up spending well into five figures over time.

-Part of what determines how much is spent on CRM professional services is how malleable the platform is.
+Part of determining how much is spent on CRM professional services is how malleable the platform is.
 Often, a new entrant to the CRM space will have limited configuration and customization options.
 As the system matures, the configuration and development possibilities become more extensive.

-There are several ways that CRM professional services can be quoted by service providers.
+There are several ways that service providers can quote CRM professional services.

 Flat Rate CRM Professional Services

-This type of quote can be appealing to a CRM customer, as it’s very predictable on the surface.
-Keep in mind that any service work outside of the QuickStart’s parameters will normally require a change order.
+This quote type can appeal to a CRM customer, as it’s very predictable on the surface.
+Remember that any service work outside the QuickStart’s parameters typically requires a change order.

 A QuickStart-type package generally works best for smaller organizations.
 Mid-market companies and enterprises usually don’t fit into a QuickStart box.